CodePushGo/website/src/content/blog/en/integrate-universal-links-capacitor-nextjs.md

 export default DetailsPage
 ```

-Now, let's handle the `appUrlOpen` event with Capacitor.
+Now, let's handle the `appUrlOpen` event with React Native.
 This event is triggered when the app is opened via a custom URL scheme.
 Add a listener in the `pages/_app.js` file:

 ```jsx
 import { useEffect } from 'react'